morrig-n/ratt/README.md

 This library is very unfinished at present.

-Currently it supports returning a simple message on a GET request.
+Currently, it supports returning a simple message on requests to static routes (e.g. GET /, POST /more).

 It is very speciailised without much error handling currently, as this has only just begun development.